May I have your jewelry, please? God’s commission to the women in Exodus 3:21-22

 In God’s instructions to Moses at the burning bush, He included several things necessary to provide the deliverance He was planning for the Israelites as well as supplies for a future building project only He knew about.
 The women were an essential part of His plan.

 “I will grant this people favor with the Egyptians, so that when you depart you will not leave empty-handed.
 Every woman will ask her neighbor and the one who happens to be staying in her house for items of silver and gold and for clothing.
 You will put these articles on your sons and daughters – thus you will plunder Egypt!”

-Back to God’s initial instructions to Moses, He said the women were to do this.
+God used the social skills of women to accomplish His purposes in supplying what the Israelites would need in resources and clothing for their journey.
+Israelite women would ask non-Israelite women to give them these items of value.
 As I thought about it, I began to smile.
 God created women to be social.
 God chose to use this gift of social skills He gave to women as an avenue to provide for His people, all of them—men, women, boys and girls.
 Whether the woman and her neighbor or houseguest liked each other or not, obviously there was a relationship built that became useful to God’s purposes.
 Women are pretty good at building relationships with other women.
 After all, we have to share those 20,000 words per day with someone!

-Today, whenever a woman is seriously ill, has a newborn, is shocked by the death of a loved one, other women quickly gather around her taking care of whatever the needs of the moment are.
+Today, whenever a woman is seriously ill, has a newborn, or is shocked by the death of a loved one, other women quickly gather around her taking care of whatever the needs of the moment are.
 Meals.
 Childcare.
 Lodging.
 Loving on them with God’s love.
 Once again, God uses our social skills to accomplish His purposes for His people.

 I love the fact that God made me a woman.
 I am grateful for all the wonderful women whom God has chosen to place around me.
 I love that God considered His creation of women with social skills to be a valuable part of His purposes for His people.